mlanza/atomic/docs/functional-first.md

 # Choosing functions over methods

-Atomic unilaterally prefers functions over methods because:
+Atomic unilaterally prefers functions over methods because they:

-* Functions compose
+* compose
-* Functions are first class (e.g. they go everywhere)
+* are first class (e.g. they go everywhere)
-* Functions minimize the need to bind or reference `this`
+* Fminimize the need to bind or reference `this`
-* Functions are potentially polymorphic
+* are potentially polymorphic

 Furthermore, Atomic is fundamentally protocol oriented.
-Since protocols are themselves just functions, they do everything functions do.  *For all intents and purposes, the two concepts are interchangable.*
+Its protocols are exposed through functions.
+Multimethods, too, are just functions.
+Though the implementation details of a function may vary, their differences should not prohibit them from being used interchangably.
+They all retain a first-class status.
+Take "function", wherever it appears, to be an umbrella term for a plain function, a protocol, or a multimethod.

+In general, whenever polymorphism was needed, Atomic preferred protocols to multimethods.

+## Writing function guidance

+Some additional considerations for functions are they:

+* can take `self` as a parameter (usually the first) as an alternative to `this`
+* should use recursion sparingly due to the potential for a stack overflow
+* can be overloaded (via `overload`)
+* are the preferred means to instantiating objects (thus `new` will usually be hidden from view)

 ## Instantiating objects
 Atomic continues to prefer constructor functions over class syntax.
 While thought was given to rewriting types using class syntax, once the feature entered the language, a problem soon became apparent.